estrains9221/YTdownloader/README.md

+To Use please open YTdownload.exe NOT yt-dlp.exe.
-To Use please put the Youtube url into the text box then click enter it will show up on the top showing that it has been registered.
+After it has been opened please put the Youtube url into the text box then click enter it will show up on the top showing that it has been registered.
 Next click the download button to start the download.

 License: